thomaspoignant/go-feature-flag/website/docs/getting_started/using-openfeature.md

 ### Init your Open Feature client

-In your app initialization your have to create a client using the Open Feature SDK and initialize it.
+In your app initialization you have to create a client using the Open Feature SDK and initialize it.

 ```javascript
 const {OpenFeature} = require("@openfeature/js-sdk");